Sony RX1R II vs Panasonic TZ200

 It is notable that the RX1R II has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the RX1R II and the TZ200 are recent models that feature in their makers' current product line-up.
+Both the RX1R II and the TZ200 are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the TZ200 followed on from the Panasonic TZ100.
+Further information on the two cameras, as well as related accessories, can be found on the official Sony and Panasonic websites.

 Review summary: Sony RX1R II vs Panasonic TZ200